XiongPengNUS/rsome/docs/_site/get_start.md

 RSOME is an open-source algebraic library for modeling generic optimization problems under uncertainty.
 It provides highly readable and mathematically intuitive modeling environment based on the state-of-the-art robust stochastic optimization framework.

 This guide introduces the main components, basic data structures, and syntax rules of the RSOME package.
-For installations, please refer to our [home page](index) for more information.
+For installations, please refer to our [Home Page](index) for more information.

 ## Modeling environments <a name="section1.1"></a>